SFDO-Community-Sprints/summit-events-app-documentation/docs/advanced-features/Contact-Matching.md

 If you want additional field values to be added to the Contact record you can use the "Custom Metadata Contact Matching Method" on Summit Events to do this.
 Custom Metadata Types is the Salesforce tool that allows an admin to create field mappings that are read by the code in the managed package - for details take a look at [More Info On Custom Metadata Types](https://help.salesforce.com/articleView?id=custommetadatatypes_about.htm&type=5).

 ### Custom Metadata for Field Mapping
 By default there are standard fields that are mapped from the registration record and written to the Contact record when a match is found.
 See "Field Values Automatically Added to Contacts when Matching Rule Creates New Contact" section for details.
-In addition to this, ummit Events allows custom field mapping between the registration and the Contact record.
+In addition to this, Summit Events allows custom field mapping between the registration and the Contact record.
 These mappings define how data flows from Summit Event to Salesforce.

 Map additional feilds using Custom Metadata follow these steps:
 1. In setup, search for and select Custom Metadata Types.